brandonleekramer/onchainR/README.md

 # devtools::install_github("brandonleekramer/onchainR")
 ```

-## JSON-RPC Example
+## JSON-RPC

-- **JSON-RPC:** JSON-RPC APIs are the easiest way to get read data off
+- **JSON-RPC:** JSON-RPC APIs are the easiest way to read data off of a
-  of a blockchain.
-These APIs get basic account, balance, and network
+  blockchain.
+These APIs get basic account, balance, and network data.
-  data.
   You can learn more about [blockchain JSON-RPC nodes
   here](https://www.alchemy.com/overviews/rpc-node).<br>
 - **Example:** In this example, we check how much `vitalik.eth` has in
   their wallet using the `eth_getBalance` function.<br>